prezi/spaghetti/README.md

 [![Build Status](https://travis-ci.org/prezi/spaghetti.svg)](https://travis-ci.org/prezi/spaghetti)
 [![Analytics](https://ga-beacon.appspot.com/UA-54695510-1/github.com/prezi/spaghetti)](https://github.com/igrigorik/ga-beacon)

-Modularizing a large, evolving JavaScript applications is hard, because the untyped nature of the modules makes it difficult to keep track of changing APIs.
-Spaghetti uses compilers to check communication between modules, transforming run-time API compatibility problems into compile errors.
+Modularizing large, evolving JavaScript applications is hard, because the untyped nature of the modules makes it difficult to keep track of changing APIs.
+Spaghetti uses compilers to check communication between modules, transforming run-time API compatibility problems into compile errors, so we can easily catch these errors.

 ## How Does it Work?